kazuto-abe/Unit3/Oranchi_delivery.md

 import hashlib, binascii, os

+# class for the homescreen
 class HomeScreen(MDScreen):
+    #this function will instantly be running once user entered into the homescreen
     def on_enter(self, *args):
+        # it shows welcome message with one's username
         self.ids.welcome_msg.text = f"Welcome to the order page, {LoginScreen.current_user_username} !"

+    #this function will be excuted when user pushed the "order" button
     def try_order(self):
+        #each properties are named here
+        #all properties come from the user input
         menu = self.ids.menu_input.text
         quantity = self.ids.quantity_input.text
         address = self.ids.address_input.text